brycewray/hugo-site/content/posts/2022/07/pagefind-quite-find-site-search.md

 After reading this post, Hugo expert [Régis Philibert](https://github.com/regisphilibert) looked through the [Pagefind documentation](https://pagefind.app/docs/) and came up with a method, described below, that allows you to use Pagefind in *Hugo's* dev mode.
 This lets you retain the various advantages of the Hugo dev server, such as live updates as you edit material.

-**Note**: Before proceeding, add `static/pagefind`[^oldPF] to your Hugo project's `.gitignore` file.
+**Note**: Before proceeding, add `static/pagefind` to your Hugo project's `.gitignore` file.
 {.box}

-[^oldPF]: **Update, 2023-09-13**: Prior to the [release of Pagefind 1.0.0](https://github.com/CloudCannon/pagefind/releases/tag/v1.0.0), any reference within to a location `static/pagefind` would have been `static/_pagefind`, instead.
-For more information about this, see "[Migrating to Pagefind 1.0](https://pagefind.app/docs/v1-migration/)."

 1. Generate a build by entering `hugo` in your terminal app.
 2. From the terminal, run:\
 {{< highlight bash "linenos=false" >}}
-npm_config_yes=true npx pagefind --source "public" --bundle-dir ../static/pagefind
+npm_config_yes=true npx pagefind --site "public" --output-subdir ../static/pagefind
 {{< /highlight >}}
-The [`--bundle-dir` flag](https://pagefind.app/docs/config-options/#bundle-directory) will tell Pagefind to store its "crawl" results in, and source them from, a `static/pagefind` directory rather than the default.
+The [`--output-subdir` flag](https://pagefind.app/docs/config-options/#output-subdirectory) will tell Pagefind to store its "crawl" results in, and source them from, a `static/pagefind` directory rather than the default.
 3. Run `hugo server` and, lo and behold, you're running the Hugo dev server *and* you have Pagefind search working, just as in production.

 Of course, you should leave the *production* instructions as previously noted; this is for dev purposes only.